ncatlab/nlab-content/pages/9/5/2/5/5259/content.md

 * {#Connes08} [[Alain Connes]], _Noncommutative Geometry and the standard model with neutrino mixing_, JHEP0611:081,2006 ([arXiv:hep-th/0608226](http://arxiv.org/abs/hep-th/0608226))

-previous models of the [[standard model of particle physics]] were refined in some technical fine print, and it was found that the [[KO-dimension]] of the classically 0-dimensional compactification spaces has to be 6 (just as in [[superstring theory]]).
+a previous version of [[Connes-Lott-Chamseddine model]] was refined in some technical fine print, and it was found that the [[KO-dimension]] of the classically 0-dimensional compactification spaces has to be 6 (just as in [[superstring theory]]).
 Also a concise [[bimodule]]-characterization of the particle content of the standard model was claimed (prop.
 2.2).

 ### Lift to 2-spectral triples